 If you don’t feel comfortable going to these hikes in Rio de Janeiro on your own, look for a travel guide to help you.
 Be aware that you need to enter some communities to have access to these hikes, so make sure to keep on the right track and gather plenty of information before starting your adventure!

 Caminhos organizes different hikes in Rio de Janeiro and our students can join us for free.
-Most hikes mentioned above are part of our free city tour activity that happens every Tuesdays and Fridays.
+Most hikes mentioned above are part of our free city tour activity that happens every Tuesday and Friday.
 Make sure to keep an eye on our activity calendar and don’t miss out on the opportunity to visit amazing places in Rio de Janeiro with your classmates.

 Study Brazilian Portuguese and make the best out of your trip to Rio de Janeiro.
 Caminhos offers intensive Portuguese courses and you can learn Portuguese while having fun!
 When you study with Caminhos Language Centre, part of your fee goes to our social project, Mais Caminhos, which helps underprivileged children and young adults in Rio de Janeiro.